bvetsa/AgentForge/SPEC.md

   patches/
-  test_results.json, if tests were run test_output.txt, if tests were run final_report.md dev_run_summary.json
+  test_results.json, if tests were run test_output.txt, if tests were run cycle_1_test_results.json, if cycle 1 ran tests cycle_1_test_output.txt, if cycle 1 ran tests final_report.md
+  dev_run_summary.json
 ```

-The approval stop point shows generated patches and changed files, then asks `Apply all proposed patches? [y/N]:`.
-Default approval is no. Pressing Enter does not apply patches and does not run tests.
+The approval stop point shows generated patches and changed files, then asks `Apply all proposed patches for cycle <n>? [y/N]:`.
+Default approval is no. Pressing Enter does not apply patches and does not run tests. `--yes` auto-approves every cycle.

+Each cycle records generated patches, approval status, applied patches, a structured testing report, a planner decision, and a final verdict or stop reason.
+The testing report includes `status`, `summary`, `test_command`, `test_results_artifact`, `test_output_artifact`, and `recommended_focus`.

-The planner is the Phase 6 controller.
+The planner is the controller.
 Testing results go back to the planner stage conceptually.
-If tests pass, the planner records `send_to_reviewer`.
-If tests fail, Phase 6 records that another cycle/debugger loop is needed, but automatic repair is deferred to Phase 7.
-If max cycles are reached, the planner records a max-cycle note before the final verdict.
+If tests pass, the planner records `return_final_verdict` with reason `Tests passed.` If tests fail and the current cycle is below `max_cycles`, the planner records `continue`, a deterministic recommended focus such as `implementation`, and selected next-cycle agents such as `backend` and `testing`.
+If tests fail at `max_cycles`, the planner records `stopped_max_cycles`.
+If approval is declined, the planner records `stopped_user_declined`.

 Reviewer/final verdict is only reached after the planner decision.
 Reviewer is not used for the pre-approval stop point.